 Becoming a teacher requires commitment and dedication to lifelong professional learning and personal growth through critical reflection.
 This course provides a further introduction to teaching through workshops and a 20-day block practicum.
 Observation of practice will be provided to enable the opportunity to improve practice.
 Continued practice in the design and implementation of units/lessons will also be a feature of this course.
 The focus of this course is on the relationship between the national professional standards for graduate teachers and the work of a teacher.
-This course is developmental and builds on EDUC7530, providing a basis for the subsequent course, EDUC7540.
-The course will also build on and incorporate knowledge developed across the first and second semesters of the Master of Teaching (Primary) program.
+This course is developmental and builds on EDUC2740, providing a basis for the subsequent course, EDUC4750.
+The course will also build on and incorporate knowledge developed across Years 1 to 3 of the Bachelor of Education (Primary) program.